 Often, it’s not our intention to have wandering minds.
 It’s likely something that we’ve been doing our entire lives, and because of neuroplasticity, our brains have become very efficient at wandering.

 Luckily, it can work the other way around, too.
 You can use neuroplasticity to train yourself to be more mindful, and a great tool for this is meditation.

 - Reduce depression, tiredness, and fatigue

 - Grow the grey matter of your brain

 - Improve balance, attention, and emotion regulation

-It must be done long-term in order to produce these results, though.
+It must be done long-term to produce these results, though.
 After all, the brain requires experience in order to rewire itself.

 Only by exposing ourselves to the stimulus of meditation on a regular basis can we encourage the brain to become more mindful.

 A great way to get started is by listening to guided meditations on YouTube or in an app (like Aura, which is on our list of top stroke recovery apps).

 If you’ve made it to the end, it’s clear that you enjoy the idea of using mindfulness to boost recovery after stroke.